liviaishak/chitchat/README.md

-## Bloc-Chat
+## ChitChat
-Bloc-Chat is a chatting app created with React and Firebase.
+ChitChat is a chatting app created with React and Firebase.

 ## Features:
 <p>Sending and Receiving Messages in Real Time</p>